entur/uttu/README.md

 The default MessagingService implementation is a noop.

+## Disable Google PubSub autoconfiguration

+If you don't use Google PubSub, sett this property:

+    # This property is needed to avoid pubsub autoconfiguration
+    spring.cloud.gcp.pubsub.enabled=false

 ## Running locally
 ### Build
 To build the project from source, you need Java 21 and Maven 3.